 To be able to draw some form of comparison with other robo-advisers Scalable Capital's low , medium and high risk portfolios can be classified as below:

 - high risk (20-25% VaR)

-For whatever reason Scalable Capital decided to launch their portfolios either side of the Brexit vote.
-There may have been reasons beyond their control as it shows a slight lack of foresight.
+For whatever reason Scalable Capital decided to launch its portfolios either side of the Brexit vote.
+There may have been reasons beyond its control as it shows a slight lack of foresight.
 If you look at the chart above the higher risk portfolios were launched on 20th June 2016 (3 just three days ahead of the Brexit vote).
 As result of the vote to leave the EU the value of the pound plummeted 10-15% which meant that any overseas assets you held (no matter what they were) were suddenly worth 10-15% more when their value was converted back into sterling.
 That explains the sudden spike in performance upon launch of the high risk portfolios.
 Alas it has little to do with great management and more to do with politics as it's the same pattern seen by any globally diversified fund out there.
-Unfortunately for Scalable Capital, because the lower risk portfolio were launched just after the Brexit vote (perhaps they were being cautious) they didn't enjoy this currency boost.
-It's going to be tricky for them to have to continually explain the differential going forward although they do a fairly decent job of it on their site.
-The point is that it was somewhat unfortunate timing for them.
+Unfortunately for Scalable Capital, because the lower risk portfolio were launched just after the Brexit vote (perhaps it was being cautious) they didn't enjoy this currency boost.
+It's going to be tricky for Scalable Capital to have to continually explain the differential going forward although it does a fairly decent job of it on its site.
+The point is that it was somewhat unfortunate timing.

-So instead I've levelled the playing field below where I look at their performance year to date (up to the end of September 2017) against their key competitors.
+So instead I've levelled the playing field below where I look at the performance for 2018 against its key competitors (2019 figures have yet to be released).

 Scalable Capital vs Moneyfarm performance

 |High risk portfolios||-6.7%||-7.9% to -7.0%|

 Scalable Capital vs Nutmeg performance